microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export type HOCFunction<T> = (Component: React.FC<T>) => React.FC<T>;

-// Warning: (ae-missing-release-tag) "Impute" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Impute: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "ImputeDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const ImputeDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "InputExplainer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const InputExplainer: StyledComponent<"div", any, {}, never>;

-// Warning: (ae-missing-release-tag) "Join" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Join: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "JoinDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const JoinDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "LeftAlignedColumn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const LeftAlignedColumn: StyledComponent<"div", any, {}, never>;

-// Warning: (ae-missing-release-tag) "LeftAlignedRow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const LeftAlignedRow: StyledComponent<"div", any, {}, never>;

-// Warning: (ae-missing-release-tag) "LeftAlignedRowWithGap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const LeftAlignedRowWithGap: StyledComponent<"div", any, {}, never>;

 // Warning: (ae-missing-release-tag) "LoadingOrchestrator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //